-The School Board may advance or reimburse members the actual and necessary expenses incurred while attending:
+The Board may advance to its members actual and necessary expenses to be incurred while attending:

 - 1. Meetings sponsored by the Illinois State Board of Education or by the Regional Superintendent of Schools; - 2.
-County or regional meetings and the annual meeting sponsored by any school board association complying with Article 23 of The School Code; and - 3.
-Meetings sponsored by an organization in the field of public school education.
+County or regional meetings and the annual meeting sponsored by any school board association complying with Article 23 of the School Code; and - 3.
+Meetings sponsored by a national organization in the field of public school education.